api3dao/oev-orbit-bot-example/README.md

 [the bid's parameters](https://oev-docs--pr12-new-oev-docs-0y2wddya.web.app/reference/oev-network/searchers/submit-bids.html#arguments-for-placebid),
 and in particular:

-- The value of the bid (what will be paid for the bid in the target chain's native token)
+- The value of the bid (what will be paid for the bid in the Blast chain's native token)
 - The conditions under which the bid will be considered (less-than or greater-than a specific dAPI value)

-Determining these values would generally require re-implementing the mathematical logic of the dApp being targeted, something which is often very onerous.
-To make integrating into a target dApp easier, API3 has built a contract that facilitates the "transmutation" of a dAPI (from the concept of transmuting silver to gold).
+Determining these values would generally require re-implementing the business logic of the dApp being targeted, something which is often very onerous.
+To make target dApp integration easier, API3 has built a contract that facilitates the "transmutation" of a dAPI (from the concept of transmuting silver to gold).

 **Purpose of Transmutation:**